JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 # LLM powered README generator for GitHub
 This repository provides a powerful script tailored for effortlessly generating READMEs for GitHub repositories.
-Leveraging the capabilities of Ollama language models, it simplifies the process of crafting informative and engaging project descriptions.
-The script combines the content of all files within a specified GitHub repository, excluding certain files and folders, and generates a README.md file based on a provided prompt template.
+Leveraging the capabilities of Ollama language models, it combines the content of all files within a specified GitHub repository, excluding certain files and folders, and generates a README.md file based on a provided prompt template.

 ### Key Functionalities: